Skip to content

-Most of us make decisions, strategic, financial, personal, based on incomplete information, untested assumptions, and whatever the news cycle served us that morning.
-Mapshock is an intelligence platform that does the work in between: collecting evidence, grading sources, applying structured methods, and calibrating confidence.
-You still make the call.
-We just make sure you're making it with better inputs.
+Organizations make consequential decisions — strategic, competitive, operational — based on incomplete information, untested assumptions, and whatever the news cycle surfaced that week.
+Mapshock is a calibrated intelligence platform that does the work in between: collecting evidence, grading sources, applying structured methods, and calibrating confidence.
+Your team still makes the call.
+We make sure it's made with a complete, traceable intelligence picture.

 Our Principles

-The same structured methods professional analysts use, applied across core intelligence domains so you don't need training to benefit from them.
-The discipline is the point; the vocabulary shouldn't be a barrier.
+The same structured methods professional analysts use, applied across core analytical domains so you don't need training to benefit from them.
+The methodology is the point; the vocabulary shouldn't be a barrier.

 Every conclusion comes with its evidence chain, source, grade, confidence, and reasoning.
 You should never have to trust us blindly.
 You should be able to check.